...a God to serve...a family to love... a work to do...

 Did you know that there are at least three ways of making the dumplings for Chicken and Dumplings?
 My Mother used to use biscuit dough and the dumplings she made were soft and fluffy.
 My husband’s grandmother made dumplings that were big and almost noodle-like.
 Then my own Grandmother’s take on dumplings was to make them very, very thin and even closer to being noodley.

 I’ve made all three types and my favorite, also my family’s favorite, are the large, flat dumplings that aren’t thin enough to be called a noodle.
+That is the kind of dumplings this recipe is.

 And did you know that Chicken and Dumplings don’t make good photos?
 They look kind of yuck in pictures but I’ll do my best.

 To begin your chicken and dumplings you need to cook some chicken and keep the cooking water/broth to cook your dumplings in.
 Use the best chicken you can find and be sure to use the whole chicken not just white meat so that your broth will be as flavorful as possible.
 Don’t take the skin off the meat either.
-Chicken and Dumplings are a high fat, high carb meal.
-So use good fats in it, healthy chicken.
+Chicken and Dumplings are a high fat, high carb meal, so use good fats in it; healthy chicken.

 chicken 3